News

 Grímur kokkur, Grímur Gíslason:

-"It has been very important for our company to be part of EnRichMar and the cooperation was very good.
+"It has been very important for our company to be part of EnRichMar and the collaboration was very good.
 EnRichMar has opened up export opportunities, helped us make healthy food healthier, and solved problems related to the production of meals containing omega fatty acids.
-We will market two products developed in the project this summer"
+We will market two products developed in the project this summer "

 Marinox, Rósa Jónsdóttir: